Niakr1s/dotfiles/README.md

 `wget https://github.com/Niakr1s/dotfiles/raw/main/.dotfiles/clone.sh -O- | bash`
 ```

-### Void Linux
+There are several scripts used for fresh installation.

-There are several scripts used for fresh void linux installation:
+You can run them in a such order:

 1. [void-fresh-install.sh](.dotfiles/void-fresh-install.sh):
 Installs configuration files at freshly installed void linux.